EliAndrewC/l7r/setting/l7r.md

 ##### The Riori lineage

-The Riori are one of the founding lineages of the Damasu family, a provincial lineage which has administered the city and province of Owari for over a thousand years.
+The Riori are one of the founding lineages of the Damasu Family, a provincial lineage which has administered the city and province of Owari for over a thousand years.

 Owari was the Damasu province which bordered the Tsume before the war, and the fortress city of Owari was the only thing which stood between the Tsume domain and Toshi Ranbo, which Tsume Retsu bypassed in his sneak attack.